 - Can I Recover If I Am Not Covered by the Jones Act?

 Boating accidents can happen in any number of ways.
 A boating accident could involve a collision with another boat or a fixed object, flooding or swamping, grounding, or a collision involving a person in the water, including a swimmer, diver, skier, or person who has fallen overboard.

 According to the U.S. Coast Guard, the number one cause of recreational boating accidents is operator inattention, followed by improper lookout, operator inexperience, machinery failure, intoxication, excessive speed, and a violation of navigation rules.
 Weather, hazardous waters and other forces of nature ranked lower than various forms of negligence.

-The Jones Act defines a “seaman” as a person who contributes to the mission or operation of a vessel or of an identifiable group of vessels, or has some sort of connection through his or her employment to a vessel or group of vessels if that connection is substantial in both duration (time) and nature (the job duties are significantly tied to the vessel or vessels).
+The Jones Act is a federal law that, among other provisions, allows seamen the right to recover from maritime employers.
+Whether or not the Jones Act pertains to your accident depends on whether or not you meet the definition of “seaman.”
+The Jones Act defines a “seaman” as a person who contributes to the mission or operation of a vessel or of an identifiable group of vessels, or has some sort of connection through his or her employment to a vessel or group of vessels.
+The connection must be substantial in both duration (time) and nature (the job duties are significantly tied to the vessel or vessels).